 - 2.5.1 The GLA has a clear and transparent basis against which projects and programmes are initially identified, commissioned, appraised and prioritised.
 This basis is applied to all AEB finances. - 2.5.2 Under the legislative framework permitting the delegation of AEB functions to the Mayor, he is excluded from delegating any decisions further and must take them personally.
-In July 2018, the Mayor formally put in place robust internal and external governance arrangements for overseeing the AEB programme, namely the AEB Mayoral Board, the Skills for Londoners (SfL) Board and Skills for Londoners Business Partnership.
-Further information about AEB governance arrangements is set out at Chapter 1 and further details of each board can be found here: https://www.london.gov.uk/what-we-do/skills-and-employment/skills-londoners/governance-and-decision-making. - 2.5.3 The Executive Director, Resources has overall responsibility for funding and sits on the AEB Mayoral Board.
+In July 2018, the Mayor formally put in place robust internal and external governance arrangements for overseeing the AEB programme, namely the AEB Mayoral Board, the Skills for Londoners (SfL) Board and Jobs and Skills Business Partnership.
+Further information about AEB governance arrangements is set out at Chapter 1 and further details of each board can be found here: www.london.gov.uk/what-we-do/jobs-and-skills-governance-and-partners - 2.5.3 The Executive Director, Resources has overall responsibility for funding and sits on the AEB Mayoral Board.